MTstateIntroStats/IntroStatTextbook/docs/17-numerical-one-mean.md

 In this first course in statistics, you aren't expected to develop perfect judgement on the normality condition.
-However, you are expected to be able to handle clear cut cases based on the rules of thumb.^[More nuanced guidelines would consider further relaxing the *particularly extreme outlier* check when the sample size is very large.
+However, you are expected to be able to handle clear cut cases based on the rules of thumb above.
-  However, we'll leave further discussion here to a future course.]

 ::: {.example}